Protect yourself against tick bites

 Signs and symptoms of Lyme disease

-If you are involved in outdoor activities which take you into the countryside, parks, or gardens with wildlife such as squirrels and hedgehogs, you may be at risk of tick bites.
+If you're involved in outdoor activities which take you into the countryside, parks, or gardens with wildlife such as squirrels and hedgehogs, you may be at risk of tick bites.

 Lyme disease is a bacterial infection which is transmitted by tick bites.

-The earliest and most common symptom of Lyme disease is a pink or red circular rash that develops around the area of the bite, three to 30 days after someone is bitten.
+The earliest and most common symptom of Lyme disease is a pink or red circular rash that develops around the area of the bite, three to 30 days after being bitten.

-The rash is often described as looking like a bullseye on a dartboard.
+The rash looks like a bullseye on a dartboard.

 You may also experience flu-like symptoms, such as: